 DMT Addiction, Abuse, and Treatment

-DMT is a powerful hallucinogenic drug which is illegal in the United States.
+DMT is a powerful hallucinogenic drug which is illegal in the United States and many other countries.
 Although there is a debate on whether DMT is addictive, the drug presents dangerous physical and psychological risks and frequent users can develop dependence.

 The Effects and Risks of DMT

 DMT stimulates the production of serotonin, a neurotransmitter that causes feelings of happiness.
-DMT causes users to experience intense euphoria, hallucinations, and new perceptions of reality which users often characterize as life-changing.
+DMT causes users to experience intense euphoria, hallucinations, and new perceptions of reality which people often characterize as life-changing.
 A DMT trip can begin instantly and generally lasts less than an hour when users smoke the drug.
 Users who drink DMT as a brew often begin to experience hallucinations that last for four to six hours after about thirty minutes.
 Some users report mild lingering effects that last for several days.
-On the physiological level, DMT often causes adverse side effects like increased heart rate and hypertension, as well as nausea and dizziness.
+On the physiological level, DMT can cause adverse side-effects.